Holland V (TV series): Plot

 Mo Jingjing is the exact opposite of her older twin sister, Mo Yanyan.
 She is dim-witted, has a low IQ but works very hard at her eldest sister Wanwan's nasi lemak restaurant.
 An innocent and kind girl who often gets cheated of her money and love, she nevertheless remained optimistic and bear no grudges against those who had done her wrong.
 Although her family often berates her for being stupid, Lady Luck is always by her side – she strikes lottery frequently and everyone begs her for lottery numbers.

-As a dedicated botanist, Mo Rourou (Vivian Lai) is yet another pair of twins with her younger twin brother, Mo Yangyang (Pierre Png), whose life revolves around nothing but plants.
+As a dedicated botanist, Mo Rourou, is yet another pair of twins with her younger twin brother, Mo Yangyang, whose life revolves around nothing but plants.
 Though blessed with good looks, suitors are often put off by her highly scientific talks and unromantic soul.
 When out collecting specimens in the forest on one occasion, Rourou runs into her love interest's half-brother and is raped.
 She wakes up from the ordeal mentally traumatised.

-The only son and baby of the family and also younger twin brother to Rourou, Yangyang is agile and alert, and the latter is quickly promoted in the Singapore Armed Forces and Singapore Police Force.
+The only son and baby of the family and also younger twin brother to Rourou, Yangyang is agile and alert, and the latter is quickly promoted in the Singapore Army and Singapore Police Force.
 However, when his girlfriend runs into some problems with the law, he gets himself onto the wrong side of the law in a bid to cover up for her.

-In the final episode, Mo Wanwan is about to marry Dr. Fang Nuowen.
+In the final episode, Mo Wanwan is about to marry Fang.
 Meanwhile, Yang Xiong, heartbroken, leaves for the airport.
 Mo Wanwan, torn between the two men, flips a coin to decide.
 A message appears saying, “Stay tuned to find out who Wanwan chooses after the advertisement.”
-After the credits, the bridal car is seen driving toward the airport, strongly implying that she chooses Yang Xiong instead of Dr. Fang.
+After the credits, the bridal car is seen driving toward the airport, strongly implying that she chooses Yang Xiong instead of Fang.